NethServer/ns8-docs/nethvoice.rst

 Configurations created by Nethvoice provisioning for phone devices are derived by combining settings from:

-- ``Default Settings``: these are found on the :ref:`wizard-modelli` page.
+- ``Default Settings``: these are found on the :ref:`wizard-model` page.
-- ``Model Settings``: parameters are taken from the configuration of the model associated with the device, which is found on the :ref:`wizard-modelli` page.
+- ``Model Settings``: parameters are taken from the configuration of the model associated with the device, which is found on the :ref:`wizard-model` page.
-- ``Phone Settings``: parameters are taken from the configuration of the individual phone, found on the :ref:`wizard-configurazioni` page.
+- ``Phone Settings``: parameters are taken from the configuration of the individual phone, found on the :ref:`wizard-configurations` page.
 - NethVoice CTI Settings where it's possible to configure parameters of the physical phone associated with the user.

 In case there is a parameter with non-uniform configuration across the various sections listed above, this is the descending order of priority to be followed: